 At the beginning of the 20th century, two sisters had a vision to achieve and protect the rights of children.
 Their vision has survived into the second decade of the 21st century.

-arrested in Trafalgar Square
+Beginnings: Arrested in Trafalgar Square

 "A Starving Baby and Our Blockade has Caused This".
 That was the headline on a leaflet drawing attention to the plight of children on the losing side of the First World War.
 Save the Children's founder, Eglantyne Jebb, was arrested and fined for distributing it in Trafalgar Square.